Should I use an SEO Company?

 The fact is ADM doesn’t use any 3rd party service provider for SEO, all our SEO work is done in house.

-We had tried 3rd party SEO provides in the past, but never really got any value out of those we have used.
+We had tried 3rd party SEO providers in the past, but never really got any value out of those we had used.
 Since bringing this task in house, we have had much better results.

 How does ADM get its Content to Rank?